uc-deepak/uni_doc_portal/content/docs/api_sp_authentication.md

 ---

 This API is used to get auth-token from the shipping provider/aggregator.
 The seller in this POST request needs to send valid username and password to get a valid token from shipping provider/aggregator.
-This token needs to be used in all API requests by the seller.
+This token needs to be used in all subsequent API requests by the seller.

 ## Basic Information